 Rectifying breaches of contract

-Organizers must rectify any breaches of contract immediately or, if immediate remedial action is not necessary, by a reasonable deadline set by the traveler and in a manner, that does not result in the traveler incurring any costs or major inconvenience.
-What constitutes a reasonable deadline for rectifying breaches of contract depends on the nature of the breach and its effect on the traveler as well as the organizer’s possibilities of rectifying the breach.
+Organizers must rectify any breaches of the contract immediately or if immediate remedial action is not necessary, by a reasonable deadline set by the traveler and in a manner, that does not result in the traveler incurring any costs or major inconvenience.
+What constitutes a reasonable deadline for rectifying breaches of the contract depends on the nature of the breach and its effect on the traveler as well as the organizer’s possibilities of rectifying the breach.

 The traveler may be entitled to a price reduction covering the duration of the breach.